Accessing different higher-order modes with nonlinear modal energy transfer under simple realistic tuning of initial conditions: Spatial chirp

 \section{Spatial chirp}

 In this section, we consider an input light pulse-beam that is space-time coupled, meaning that the spatial and temporal variables in the equation characterizing the pulse are not separable~\cite{akturk10}.
 Physically, this coupling leads to a distinct spatial behavior for each frequency component of the pulse.
 In other words, when the pulse is injected into the multimode fiber, each frequency component enters with different initial conditions.
-This phenomenon is not accounted for by the coupling coefficient presented in Eq.~(\ref{eq:coupling_ceoff}), necessitating the use of the following coupling coefficient~\cite{jolly23-2}:
+This phenomenon is not accounted for by the coupling coefficient presented in Eq.~\ref{eq:coupling_ceoff}, necessitating the use of the following coupling coefficient~\cite{jolly23-2}:

 This coefficient, which measures the coupling of the input field into each mode, is a frequency-dependent complex number.
 Consequently, $\mu_i$ represents a complex frequency envelope rather than an efficiency, as $\eta_i$ does.
 The coupling efficiency into mode \textit{i} is given by $\int\left|\mu_i(\omega)\right|^2d\omega$.
+Maybe more intuitively, a spatial-temporal coupling results in each guided mode having a different temporal profile, a direct result of the Fourier-transform of the frequency-dependent coupling coefficient $\mu_i(\omega)$.

-In this paper, the space-time coupling studied is the so-called spatial chirp.
+In this paper, the space-time coupling studied is the so-called spatial chirp~\cite{gu04}.
 In this case, each frequency component of the pulse has a different transverse offset at the focus point of the beam.
-In the time domain, spatial chirp corresponds to focusing a tilted pulse front.
-The frequency distribution along the transverse direction is described by $x_0(\omega)=w_0\tau_t\delta\omega / 2$, where $w_0$ is the beam waist, $\delta\omega$ is the frequency offset relative to the central frequency of the pulse, and $\tau_t$ is the amount of pulse-front tilt applied to the collimated beam to generate spatial chirp in the focused beam.
+In the time domain, spatial chirp corresponds to a time-dependent wavefront tilt (called wavefront rotation), which has been used for attosecond physics experiments~\cite{quere14}.
+To create spatial chirp, one can focus a beam with angular dispersion (a beam with tilted pulse front in the time domain) that can be created by passage through prisms or gratings.
+To model spatial chirp, the frequency distribution along the transverse direction is described by the frequency-dependent transverse offset $x_0(\omega)=w_0\tau_t\delta\omega / 2$, where $w_0$ is the beam waist, $\delta\omega=\omega-\omega_0$ is the frequency offset relative to the central frequency of the pulse, and $\tau_t$ is the amount of pulse-front tilt applied to the collimated beam to generate spatial chirp in the focused beam.
+The parameter $\tau_t$ essentially determines the strength of the spatial chirp.